rmscode/binary-garden/docs/software/pisignage.md

 ## Configuration (Standalone Player)

 I wrote a shell script to speed up the deployment of standalone PiSignage players.
-Follow the steps below to get start.
+Follow the steps below to get started.

 !!! note "In our current evironmemt, we use PiSignage 3.2.0 on Raspberry Pi 3 boards."